Guominjun

-The Guominjun (國民軍 (国民军, Guómínjūn, Kuo^{2}-min^{2}-chün^{1})), also known as the Kuominchun, abbreviated as GMJ and KMC, was a military faction founded by Feng Yuxiang, Hu Jingyi and Sun Yue during China's Warlord Era.
-The KMC had control of much of Northwest China, including Shaanxi, Chahar and Suiyuan, hence its other name, the Northwest Army (西北軍; not to be confused with the later army of the same name under Yang Hucheng).
+The Guominjun (GMC), also known as the Kuominchun (KMC), was a military faction founded by Feng Yuxiang, Hu Jingyi and Sun Yue during China's Warlord Era.
+It had control of much of Northwestern China, including Shaanxi, Chahar and Suiyuan, hence its other name, the Northwest Army (西北軍; not to be confused with the later army of the same name under Yang Hucheng).

 History

 The Guominjun was formed when Feng betrayed the Zhili clique during the Second Zhili–Fengtian War with the Fengtian clique in 1924.
 The Guominjun occupied Beijing, captured Zhili leader Cao Kun and expelled former Qing dynasty emperor Puyi from the Forbidden City.